CHAPTER 7: ETHICS

 3. Therefore we should reject the principle of psychological altruism.

 Premise 1 is a basic principle of simplicity, which is sometimes called Ockham’s Razor, named after the medieval philosopher William of Ockham who regularly relied on it.
 Premise 2 maintains that we don’t really need the principle of instinctive altruism.
 This claim is particularly compelling since we already accept that selfishness is indeed a motivating principle of human nature.
-The question is whether we need to introduce another to explain so-called altruistic behavior.
-Hobbes says that we don’t.
+The question is whether we need to introduce yet another principle to help us explain so-called altruistic behavior.
+Hobbes suggests that we don’t: the principle of psychological egoism clarifies everything we need to say about human conduct, and any further explanatory principle like psychological altruism is completely unnecessary.

 The Case for Altruism

 Second, Butler argues that we have an instinctive motive of benevolence that underlies human friendship, compassion, love, parental inclinations and other feelings.
+Benevolence is a unique principle within us, and there is no confusing it with self-love or any other self-oriented principle.
+It is, in fact, as distinct from self-oriented motivations in the same way that the various self-oriented motivations such as self-esteem and hunger are different from each other.
 This becomes evident when we examine Hobbes’s egoistic interpretation of charity.
 If charity was motivated solely by our delight in exercising power over others, then how could we distinguish charity from sadistic cruelty which is precisely the same motive?
 The postman, for example, didn’t have to risk his own life to enjoy having power over the old man.
 He could have just stood there and watched, all the while delighting in the fact that he had the power to let the old man die.
-Obviously, says Butler, there’s something much more to charity than a power trip, and that extra something is instinctive benevolence.
-It’s simply not that easy to explain away human kindness.
+Obviously, Butler suggests, there’s something much more to charity than a power trip, and that extra something is instinctive benevolence.
+It’s simply not that easy to reduce human kindness to self-love or any other self-oriented motivation.

 Egoism and the Struggle for Survival

-Evolutionary biologists largely reject the purest form of altruism, namely 100% selfless acts of kindness.
-Here’s why.
+Evolutionary biologists reject pure altruism as defined above, and here’s why.
 Suppose that I and a fellow caveman are foraging through the woods looking for food.
 The pickings are slim, but at the same time we both spot a single apple on a tree.
-Suppose further that I have some instinct of genuine altruism in me, but the caveman is purely egoistic.
+Suppose further that I have some instinct of pure altruism in me, but the caveman is purely egoistic.
 So, moved by sympathy, I give the caveman my apple.
 Sadly, I starve to death and thus fail to pass my altruistic instinct on to my offspring.
-Meanwhile the egoist wines and dines a cavewomen with the apple, they mate, and he passes his egoistic traits onto their children.
-The moral of the story is that genuine altruism is not conducive to survival, and if any early humans ever had that trait, it would have been eliminated from the human gene pool long ago.
-But even if we reject genuine altruism from an evolutionary standpoint, there are still two types of benevolent behavior that evolution can explain: that which we regularly show towards our family, and that which we occasionally show towards strangers.
+Meanwhile the egoist caveman wines and dines a cavewomen with the apple, they mate, and he passes his egoistic traits onto their children.
+The moral of the story is that pure altruism is not conducive to survival, and if any early humans ever had that trait, it would have been eliminated from the human gene pool long ago.
+But even if we reject "pure" altruism from an evolutionary standpoint, the fact is that people do sometimes behave kindly towards others, and at least display "apparent" altruism.
+We commonly try to better the conditions of vulnerable people, such as the young, the poor, the sick and the elderly, even when we do not necessarily enjoy doing so.
+This apparent altruism also requires an evolutionary explanation.
+Evolutionary theories thus focus on two distinct types of apparently altruistic behaviors: those which we regularly show towards our family, and those which we at least occasionally show towards strangers.

 C. REASON AND EMOTION

 Sometimes people don’t want to talk about politics or religion because of the strong emotions that those topics generate.
 Many moral controversies are also like this, such as abortion, homosexuality, capital punishment, and animal rights.
 Many animal rights advocates, for example, are so enraged by current practices towards animals that they will vandalize fur stores, break into laboratories and set free animals used in experiments, or picket slaughter houses.
-The animal rights group PETA – People for the Ethical Treatment of Animals – launched a project called “Holocaust on your Plate.”
-One of its posters showed Nazi concentration-camp prisoners crammed together in bunks and compared this to chickens jam-packed into cages on a modern factory egg farm.
+The animal rights group People for the Ethical Treatment of Animals (PETA) launched a project called “Holocaust on your Plate.”
+One of its posters showed Nazi concentration-camp prisoners crammed together in bunks and compared this to chickens packed into cages on a modern factory egg farm.
 Enraged Jewish groups denounced the project for trivializing the suffering of Jewish victims.
 Without question there is some connection between morality and emotion.
 Some philosophers have gone so far as to say that moral assessments are only expressions of our feelings.
 On the other hand, other philosophers have staunchly maintained that morality is fundamentally a matter of human reason and not emotion.
-For them, emotional appeals, such as those by PETA, are completely irrelevant to moral decision making, and we need to approach the subject calmly and rationally.
+For them, emotional appeals, such as those by PETA, are irrelevant to moral decision making, and we need to approach the subject calmly and rationally.
+We have, then, two conflicting views about the very nature of moral judgments: are they non-emotional evaluations of moral reasoning, or are they non-rational emotional reactions?
+We'll look at each, starting with the moral reasoning position.

 Moral Reasoning: Detecting Truth and Motivating Behavior

-Many philosophers identify two distinct features of moral reasoning: (1) it discovers moral truths, and (2) it motivates us to abide by moral standards.
+Most moral philosophers throughout history have held that ethical judgements are a matter of moral reasoning, and not emotion.
+They identify two distinct features of the mental process of moral reasoning: (1) it discovers moral truths, and (2) it motivates us to abide by moral standards.
 Concerning the first, philosophers have proposed different ways of discovering moral truths.
 We’ve already looked at Plato’s view that moral truths reside in the spirit-realm, which we access through our reason.
 For Plato, when I try to access the spirit-realm, I must look beyond the distorted physical world down here on earth and have something like a mystical experience.
 I mentally reach into the heavens and grasp moral notions, in much the same manner as religious believers look to the heavens for divine guidance.
 Many philosophers agreed with Plato that moral reasoning was a sort of religious experience, but others downplayed that angle.
 Instead, they argued, moral reasoning is an ability to recognize moral laws that God implanted in human nature.
 There is no mystical experience, but only an awareness of instinctive moral principles.
 Moral intuitions, they maintained, are much like inborn conceptions of mathematics: to grasp them we only need to be attentive to the voice of reason.
-Whether acquired through a mystical experience or a natural intuition, though, the point is still the same: moral reasoning gives us access to moral truths.
+Whether acquired through a mystical experience or a natural intuition, though, the point is still the same: moral reasoning gives us access to moral truths, and emotion does not play any role in this.

-Consider next the second feature of moral reasoning – that it motivates us to abide by moral values.
+The second feature of moral reasoning is that it motivates us to abide by moral values.
 It doesn’t do me much good to discover moral truth and devise a moral game plan if in the end I don’t follow these things.
 Everything in morality leads to proper behavior, and without the right motivation, my best reasoning on an issue remains only theoretical.
-Many philosophers argue that moral reasoning in itself motivates us to do the right thing.
+Philosophers like Plato suggest that moral reasoning in itself motivates us to do the right thing.
 There are in fact several motivations that influence my conduct.
 Suppose that I am considering lying to my boss about being sick, just so I can get the day off.
 My motivations for skipping might be laziness and the desire to do something more entertaining.
 My motivation for not skipping might be fears about getting caught.
 Moral reasoning, though, puts forward one additional motivation: reason tells us that it is wrong to lie.
 To the extent that human beings are rational animals, I will be at least somewhat motivated by this rationally-supplied moral principle.
 Some philosophers felt that moral reasoning is the only motive that matters when making a genuinely moral choice.
 Emotional motivations, they argue, misguide us from the right course of action.
+It is only the calm rational evaluation in a morally-relevant situation that guides us towards right choice.

 The Is-Ought Problem

-Hume was among the first philosophers to seriously challenge the notion of moral reasoning.
+David Hume was among the first philosophers to seriously challenge this traditional notion of moral reasoning.
 He was familiar with standard theories on the subject, but felt that morality was so intertwined with emotion, that there was almost no room left for reason.
 He targeted both claims above, that human reason discovers eternal moral truths and also motivates us to be moral.
 He argued on the contrary that human emotion is responsible for both of these tasks.
-Regarding principle 1 – the rational discovery of moral truth – Hume asks you to perform a mental experiment.
+Regarding claim 1 of moral reasoning, that is, the rational discovery of moral truth, Hume asks us to perform a thought experiment.
 Think about any horrible deed, such as a murder, and try to discover any special fact about it that constitutes its immorality.
 After all, the job of reason is to discover facts, and if there was some factual moral truth surrounding murder, surely your reason would spot it.
 What, though, do you actually find?
-You will certainly not perceive any eternal moral truth at play.
+Hume says that you will certainly not perceive any eternal moral truth at play.
 All you will see is an arrangement of bodily movements, feelings, motives and thoughts, but you will never rationally detect the immorality itself.
 Instead, he argues, “you must turn your reflection into your own breast,” and find an emotion of disapproval within you.
 Your emotional reaction alone, then, constitutes the moral assessment regarding the murder.
-Hume’s basic argument is this:
+Hume’s argument is this:

 1. If reason discovered moral truths, then we would be able to identify a uniquely immoral factual quality in an action such as murder.

-2. We cannot identify any such factual quality, but will only find our emotional reaction.
+2. We cannot identify any such immoral factual quality, but will only find our emotional reaction.

 3. Therefore, reason does not discover moral truths, and, instead, all moral assessments are emotional reactions.